LiorAvrahami/surface-tension-measurement-project/work_log_of_surface_tension_experiment/worklog_home.md

 for more info about this local angle detection method go to [line_detector_v4](line%20detection\line_detection_v4_specifics/line_detection_v4_worklog.html)

-## undoing perspective affects
+## undoing perspective effects

-I found perspective affects to be significant in these pictures, these affects are caused by non-negligible deviations in the cameras orientation from being perpendicular to the plane of the film. for example, in picture #01, this caused a 110% - 108% stretching affect of the x axis relative to the y axis, as can be sean in the following figures:
+I found perspective effects to be significant in these pictures, these effects are caused by non-negligible deviations in the cameras orientation from being perpendicular to the plane of the film. for example, in picture #01, this caused a 110% - 108% stretching effect of the x axis relative to the y axis, as can be seen in the following figures:

 |||
 |:--:|:--:|
 |![](analysis\streach_of_frame_grid_image_01.png)|![](analysis\streach_of_string_image_01.png)|

-so the perspective affects, really screw up all the circles and the distances in the picture, so in this work I undid the perspective distortion affects, by calibrating the perspective transformation coefficients and applying the reverse transformation to the points in the image.
+so, the perspective effects, really screw up all the circles and the distances in the picture, thus in this work I undid the perspective distortion effects, by calibrating the perspective transformation coefficients and applying the reverse transformation to the points in the image.

 ### theory of perspective transformation

-naively, if I wanted to create a perspective-distorted image of some picture, this distortion would have 2 parameters. but since perspective is not the only transformation applied to the picture, and because all these transformation build up on and interact with each other, we end up needing to take them all into account and end up needing 6 parameters for the complete transformation. the parameters are:
+naively, if I wanted to create a perspective-distorted image of some picture, this distortion would have 2 parameters. but since perspective is not the only transformation applied to the picture, and because all these transformations build up on and interact with each other, we end up needing to take them all into account and end up needing 6 parameters for the complete transformation. the parameters are:

 |transformation|first parameter|second parameter|
 |:--|:--:|:--:|